 Orientation Week is an opportunity for new students to establish your Endeavour experience by getting to know your course, your lecturers and fellow students, familiarise yourself with the campus, understand study options and learn who to contact for help.

 Activities are held at each campus the week before the start of your semester studies.
-The Semester 2 2017 Orientation Week schedule of activities will be sent to all new students via email or can be downloaded here:

 If you haven't obtained your Student ID card, O-Week is the perfect time to do this.
 Visit your local Endeavour Library to receive your ID card.